AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 Finally, I’d like to thank The Screg, for being everything that The Screg is.

-Last Words
+## Last Words

 Well folks, there you have it.
 I hope you enjoyed reading Cannibal Contagion, and even more so do I hope you have (and continue to have) some wicked fun times playing it.

 I am always looking for feedback and play reports, so please drop by the website and leave me your thoughts.
-There you will find discussion forums and a sporadically-updated weblog of design notes and random gaming anecdotes.
+There you will find a sporadically-updated weblog of design notes and random gaming anecdotes.
 Notice any typos?
 Found some inconsistencies?
 Got some questions about articles you think need some additional clarification?
 Just want to stop by and buy me a beer?
 Come on over and drop a line!

 Many Thanks!

-Nathanael Phillip Cole
+*Nathanael Phillip Cole*

-Alliterated Games
+*Alliterated Games*